 STANDARD AUDIT FILE FOR TAX

-From 1 July 2016, entrepreneurs who use computer software for financial and accounting records will be required to provide to the tax authorities data from the accounting books and accounting evidence (see the article What is accounting evidence) in the form of the so-called Standard Audit File for Tax (SAF-T ).
+Entrepreneurs who use computer software for financial and accounting records will be required to provide to the tax authorities data from the accounting books and accounting evidence (see the article What is accounting evidence) in the form of the so-called Standard Audit File for Tax (SAF-T ).
 The data shall be provided at the request of the tax authorities.

 Who is required to draw up SAF-T